Camp-Kesem-at-the-Claremont-Colleges/campkesemclaremont.us/_posts/2016-11-26-newsletter.markdown

 <div class="green-box">
     <h2 class="section-heading">Introducing the Campsite for 2017!</h2>
     <img src="/img/november2016/campeaton.jpg">
     <p>We're arranging to have our next camp at Camp Eaton!
-The facilities are amazing and there's a lot of activities offered at this location!
+The facilities are amazing and there's a lot of fun and exciting activities offered at this location!
 Stay tuned for more information!</p>
 </div>